kamisch/PersonalWebsite2018/README.md

 Stock trading and cook.
 I also do small art projects such as 3d rendering and photography.

-### I take freelances requestion contact me for more information
+### I take freelance requests, contact me for more information
 ### Contact
 Uni Email : chengtw@live.unc.edu
 Personal Email : chengtwv2@gmail.com